 The basic CTC package is fixed for a period of 12 months and is subject to an annual review with effect from 1 July each year.
-Increases (excluding those of executive directors) are based on inflation, individual key performance indicators, outcome of any benchmarking exercise performed, core skills, changes in responsibilities and Spur's financial performance measures, and are proposed by the relevant line managers, reviewed and recommended by the group HR executive, CFO and COO and reviewed and approved by the CEO.
+Increases are based on inflation, outcome of any benchmarking exercise performed, core skills, changes in responsibilities and Spur's financial performance measures, underpinned by individual performance.
+Subject to the parameters approved by the Remco, increases are proposed by the relevant line managers, reviewed and recommended by the group PLC executive, CFO and COO and reviewed and approved by the CEO.

 Executive directors' increases are recommended by the CEO and the Remco to the Board, who approves the remuneration.
 The Remco makes a recommendation pertaining to the CEO's remuneration, which is ultimately to be approved by the Board.

 As it relates to the CEO's remuneration, he/she formally recuses him/herself from the Remco's discussion on his/her remuneration.